 - 1 teaspoon baking powder

 - Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Grease the bottom of a springform (26 cm/ about 10 inch diameter), cut a round piece baking paper to fit the form and place it inside the form.
+Grease the bottom of a springform (26 cm/ about 10-inch diameter), cut a round piece of baking paper to fit the form, and place it inside the form.
 Do not grease the edge of the form.

-- Take the cake out of the oven, run with a knife around the edges and turn it onto a cooling rack.
+- Take the cake out of the oven, run with a knife around the edges, and turn it onto a cooling rack.
 Remove the baking paper quickly but carefully.
-Let the sponge cool completely.
+Let the cake cool completely.